-On curb and gutter roadways, a 4-foot minimum bicycle lane width measured from the lip of the gutter is required.
-The width from the lip of gutter to the face of curb or barrier, although not considered to be part of the rideable surface area, provides useable clearance to the curb face.
-When a guardrail or other barrier exists and the roadway pavement is continuous to the face of the barrier, a 5-foot minimum bike lane is required.
-When the bike lane is adjacent to a right-turn lane, bus bay, or parking lane refer to Section 8.4.2 of this chapter.
+When a guardrail or other barrier exists and the roadway pavement is continuous to the face of the barrier, the bicycle lane width shall not be less than 5 feet.
+When the bicycle lane is adjacent to a right-turn lane or bus bay, refer to Section 8.4.2 of this chapter.
 On high speed urban and suburban arterial highways with design speeds of 50 mph or more and curb and gutter on the outside, a 6.5-foot bicycle lane adjacent to the curb and gutter is required.
-See Volume 2, Section 2.16 for further information.
+See Volume 1, Section 2.16 for further information.